What is colloidal silver?

 What is magnetic stirring?

-What is dynamic polarity reversal?
+Dynamic polarity reversal?

-Why (only) distilled water?
+Why only distilled water?

-Water that is not properly distilled or de-ionized is essentially not pure and may contain undesirable elements that can interfere with the final quality and effectiveness of a new silver solution.
+Water that is not properly distilled or deionized is essentially not pure and may contain undesirable elements that can interfere with the final quality and effectiveness of a new silver solution.